Pegswood: Governance

 An electoral ward in the same name exists.
 This ward stretches north to Stobswood and West Chevington, east to the boundary of Ashington, west to Benridge and Causey Park and south to Fairmoor and Morpeth.
 The total electorate is approximately 3,900.
-The current County Councillor is David Towns (Conservative) who was elected in May 2017.
+The current County Councillor is Vicky Oakley (Labour) who was elected in May 2025.

 Religion

 There is a single church in Pegswood, St. Margaret's.
-A former church has been converted into housing.
+A former church has been converted into housing, after previously serving as an off-license.

 Education

 There is only one school in Pegswood, Pegswood Primary School.
 Secondary education is typically taken in either Ashington or Morpeth, the two closest towns.

 Transport

 Pegswood is served by Pegswood railway station on the East Coast Main Line.
 Rail services link Pegswood to Morpeth, Cramlington and Newcastle.
 Arriva North East run bus services to Morpeth, Ashington, Alnwick and Newcastle.

 Pegswood lies on the A197 road, at the same distance from Morpeth as from Ashington.
 In 2007 a £9 million bypass was built to the south that removed about half of the traffic through the village.
 The bypass also necessitated a bridge, which is made from "the same weathering steel as the Angel of the North".
 Ironically, the man who fought for thirty years to have the bypass built, the then Parish Council chairman Jim Burley, was the first person to crash on it, in 2007: he was not seriously hurt.